- Planning & Development

-Petitions for Zoning Amendments are considered for recommendation by the Plan Commission and approved by the Village Board.
-The zoning of a property may be petitioned for amendment from the property owner, developer or staff.
+Petitions for zoning amendments are considered for recommendation by the Plan Commission and approved by the Village Board through the submission of either a Commercial Development Application or Residential Development Application.
+The zoning of a property may be petitioned for amendment from the property owner, developer or Village.
 Zoning Amendments require two Plan Commission meetings and a public hearing in front of the Village Board.

 Under Wisconsin State Statute 62.23(7)(d)(4) the Village maintains a list of persons who wish to receive notice of any proposed zoning actions that may be taken that affect the allowable use of their property.